CJYD/WGU-Skateboard-Shop/README.md

 •  Rename the file the persistent storage is saved to.
 •  Modify the code to enforce that the inventory is between or at the minimum and maximum value.

-Create file: @ValidInventoryRange lines 1 - 16.
+Created file: @ValidInventoryRange lines 1 - 16.
 This ensures that minInv and maxInv are withing the range.

         package com.example.demo.validators;